Are you thinking of:

 A list of available education and training programs in your area and statewide

 Apprenticeship is learning a skilled occupation through both on-the-job training and related classroom instruction.

 Eligible Training Provider List - This is a list of all approved training providers statewide.
 You can search by:

-Approval is not an endorsement of the training provider by the New York State Department of Labor; a guarantee of accreditation or licensing; or a guarantee of funding under the Workforce Investment Act.
+Approval is not an endorsement of the training provider by the New York State Department of Labor; a guarantee of accreditation or licensing; or a guarantee of funding under the Workforce Innovation and Opportunity Act.

 This is not a comprehensive list of providers in New York State.
 There may be other providers in your area.

 Please visit your Local New York State Career Center for details.